US Green Card Eligibility Guide

 Under the EB-2 route, for second preference immigrant workers, a “national interest waiver” refers to where the usual labor certification requirement is waived on the basis that the applicant’s admission into the United States is in the national interest.

-It is entirely possible to make an application for a green card from within the United States.
-This is known as “adjustment of status”.
-This is where you adjust status from a temporary or nonimmigrant visa to an immigrant visa.
+Making an application for a green card from within the United States is known as “adjustment of status”.
+This is where you change from a temporary or nonimmigrant visa to an immigrant visa.
+However, you will be barred from adjusting status unless you satisfy the following green card eligibility criteria:

 • You were lawfully admitted into the United States in the first place